Perfect Strangers (TV series): Seasons 5–6 (1989–1991)

 In the fall of 1989, after two seasons on Perfect Strangers, Harriette's character was given her own spin-off series, Family Matters.
 Joining Perfect Strangers in the TGIF lineup, Family Matters eventually ran longer than its parent show.
 Harriette was not seen again on Perfect Strangers, although an early Family Matters episode explained that she had been fired as the elevator operator, only to be re-hired as chief of security at the Chronicle.
 Carl became a main character on Family Matters.

 Shortly after the sixth season opened, the producers attempted to add a child character to the show.
 Tess Holland, as played by Alisan Porter (who had starred on ABC's short-lived Chicken Soup the previous fall), was introduced as the troublemaking-but-immensely-cute little girl who lived upstairs from Larry and Balki.
 Tess appeared in the season's second episode, "New Kid on the Block", when Balki agrees to babysit her, causing an uproar both at home and at the Chronicle.
 While Porter was supposed to be on full-time, and even credited in the opening title sequence of the episode, she was suddenly dropped, never to be seen again.
-The experiment of adding a child to the cast was partially influenced by the network as well, since ABC's TGIF lineup was wishing to incorporate the child-and-preteen demographic into its audience.
+The experiment of adding a child to the cast was partially influenced by the network as well since ABC's TGIF lineup wished to incorporate the child-and-preteen demographic into its audience.
 While the content of Perfect Strangers could often appeal to the family as a whole, it had never had children in the regular cast.
 A similar infusion happened a few months later on sister show Going Places, which had also started with a more adult tone.

 While Larry and Jennifer's romance blossomed, Balki and Mary Anne's relationship moved more slowly: the pair would get very close, but then back off after fleeting moments of passion, then drift back into affection.
 Many viewers' predictions came true near the beginning of season 6, when Larry proposed to Jennifer, after feeling competition from her old flame who was trying to woo her back.
-Jennifer accepted, and in the season finale they set a wedding date.
+Jennifer accepted, and in the season finale, they set a wedding date.
 As the 6th season (1990–91) closed, it was clear that despite Larry's impending marriage, his and Balki's relationship would somehow remain a focal point of the show.